 Edmund going from a whiny, traitorous, back-stabbing, lying kid brother willing to sell out his family to King Edmund the Just and being totally Badass was pretty awesome, you gotta admit.

 Peter.
-He's twelve.
+He's a teenager.
 He's given a sword and maybe a day or so of training.
 HE RUNS AT THE WHITE WITCH AND STARTS FIGHTING HER.
 Recap: this is a witch who is strong enough to break steel like barley sugar and turns people to stone.
 Some random kid holds her off with a sword he got as a Christmas present.

 Lucy too.
 You fully expect her claims of a freaking forest inside the wardrobe to meet scorn.
 You also expect the older siblings to take her side regardless.
 What you don't expect is for her to get her snark on when she's proven right.